,Customer Stationery.jpg

 I don’t understand my statement…

 For such a precise representation of “money in, money out” to work, the bank statement should at least be neat.
-But these were the days when the same piece of paper was fed into a statement printing machine again and again – in fact every time there was a transaction on your account
+But these are the days when the same piece of paper is fed into a statement printing machine again and again – in fact every time there is a transaction on your account…

 Stat1